uyplayer/UG-TTS/README.md

 # UG-TTS
-UG-TTS is an open-source Text-to-Speech system that supports multiple languages and provides high-quality voice output.
-Ideal for virtual assistants, readers, and more.
+UG-TTS is an open-source Text-to-Speech system for Uyghur, offering high-quality voice synthesis for Uyghur language.